Hidden-Histories/Public-Resources/administration/SetupArtistAR-vosDirectory.md

 This document assumes you already know how to set up layers for artists **using the ARpoise app (for geolocative AR only) and ARpoise porPOIse back end,** as described on the Hidden Histories Administration website under [Setup Artist in ArpoiseDirectory](https://github.com/Hidden-Histories/Public-Resources/blob/master/administration/SetupArtistArpoiseDirectory.md).

-The **Hidden Histories ArpoiseDirectory Back End Directory Service** is located here, accessible only to the admin: https://hiddenhistoriesjtown.org/ArpoiseDirectory/php/web/dashboard/index.php
+The setup for artists to use the AR-vos app for geolocative, image trigger and SLAM AR is very similar.
+It uses the same **Hidden Histories ArpoiseDirectory Back End Directory Service** located here, accessible only to the admin: https://hiddenhistoriesjtown.org/ArpoiseDirectory/php/web/dashboard/index.php

 - This ArpoiseDirectory on the Hidden Histories server contains two **metalayers** that are registries for artists' geofenced layers within the Hidden Histories area of San Jose Japantown:
   - **Arpoise-Directory** for the **ARpoise app.**